kolov/bonito/README.md

 ## Description

 Sardine lives in the Digital Ocean.
-Some services are needed temporarily, e.g. during working hours, and not in hte weekend or overnight.
-Sardine helps you to shutdown the servers whe you do not need them and start them up when needed again, paying noclod costs in the meanwhile.
-All this can be done on the digital Oceans' Dashboard, with a few clicks and some patience.
+Some services are needed temporarily, e.g. during working hours, and not in the weekend or overnight.
+Sardine helps you to shutdown the servers when you do not need them and spin them up when needed again, paying no cloud costs in the meanwhile.

+All this can be done on the digital Oceans'
+Dashboard,
+with a few clicks and some patience.
 Sardin automates this and besides, I wanted to do something in Go.
 ## Usage